siddMahen/stest/README.md

-# stest - Sane async tests
+# stest - A Sane Async Testing Framework

+Frustrated with other testing frameworks which kinda sucked at handling async, I decided to make stest.

 # Installation: